What Level of Data Encryption Does Your Business Need?

-The reason why your business must encrypt its data isn’t a terribly hard concept to understand ”“ the need to protect sensitive information speaks for itself.
-Cyberattacks and data breaches, like the ones we’ve all seen in the news, cancost a company millions of dollars, deteriorate goodwill between the company and its clients and usually ends up being a public relations nightmare.
+The reason why your business must encrypt its data isn’t a terribly hard concept to understand — the need to protect sensitive information speaks for itself.
+Cyberattack and data breach, like the ones we’ve all seen in the news, cancost can cost a company millions of dollars, deteriorate goodwill between the company and its clients and usually ends up being a public relations nightmare.
 Naturally, with more and more data being stored off-site (and therefore being transmitted through third-

 Of course, it’s a lot more complex than that.
 Not all of the high-level concepts need to be mastered, but the basic principles should be grasped.
 When it comes to understanding the many types of data encryption, there are a few terms you must be familiar with.